MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 # User Setup

-Now that you have completed the [Tenant Setup](./tenant-setup.md) section of the workshop, the next stage is to get ready to create user account setup.
-In this section, we'll cover how to set up users to create Power Platform Developer environments.
+Once complete with the [Tenant Setup](./tenant-setup.md) section of the workshop, the next stage is to get ready to create user account setup.
+In this section, we cover how to set up users to create Power Platform Developer environments.
 It's important to ensure that licenses are assigned via a security group to ensure that users have the appropriate access to the Power Platform.
-Additionally, if you are creating a demo environment where Power Apps and Power Automate licenses are not available, you will need to sign up for the Power Platform Developer Plan and the Power Automate Free licenses.
 Let's dive in and get started!

 ## Development / Trial Licenses

-If the tenant that has been selected does not have access to [Power Apps licenses](https://powerapps.microsoft.com/pricing/) one option for development / test of the Approvals Kit for non production scenarios is the [Power Apps Devloper Plan](https://learn.microsoft.com/power-platform/developer/plan).
-The learn page has more information on the Power Apps Developer Plan and how to signup for a Developer Plan.
+If you select a tenant that doesn't have access to [Power Apps licenses](https://powerapps.microsoft.com/pricing/) one option for development / test of the Approvals Kit for nonproduction scenarios is the [Power Apps Developer Plan](https://learn.microsoft.com/power-platform/developer/plan).
+The learn page has more information on the Power Apps Developer Plan and how to sign up for a Developer Plan.

-If learners do not have access to [Power Automate licenses](https://powerautomate.microsoft.com/pricing/) then you could explore the **Try it for free** option from Power Automate pricing page.
+For learners that don't have access to [Power Automate licenses](https://powerautomate.microsoft.com/pricing/) then you could explore the **Try it for free** option from Power Automate pricing page.

 > NOTE: The Associated setup scripts assume that the Power Apps Developer Plan and the Power Automate Free licenses are available in the selected learner tenant.